vectordotdev/vector/docs/specs/component.md

 There is leeway in the implementation of these events:

 * Events MAY be augmented with additional component-specific context.
-For example, the `socket` source adds `mode` attribute as additional context.
+For example, the `socket` source adds a `mode` attribute as additional context.
-* The naming of the event MAY be component specific.
-For example, `SocketEventReceived` since the `socket` source adds additional context.
+* The naming of the events MAY deviate to satisfy implementation.
+For example, the `socket` source may rename the `EventRecevied` event to `SocketEventReceived` to add additional socket specific context.
-* Components MAY emit events for batches of Vector events for performance reasons, but the resulting metrics state MUST be equivalent to emitting individual events.
+* Components MAY emit events for batches of Vector events for performance reasons, but the resulting telemetry state MUST be equivalent to emitting individual events.
 For example, emitting the `EventsReceived` event for 10 events MUST increment the `events_in_total` by 10.